AnsonYeung/vscode-pascal-language-basics/README.md

-# vscode-pascal-language-basics
+# Pascal Language Basics
-Pascal Language Basics Extension
+This is a project for pascal language support in Visual Studio Code.